Mishalzeera/mstone1-mzeera-producer-site/README.md

 #### Other peoples codes and ideas

-At no point will I copy and paste code into my project from elsewhere, its just not as fun.
-I will however, follow a CSS layout approach I have learned in other online resources.
+Instead of going for Bootstrap, I shall follow a CSS layout approach I have learned in other online resources.
 This is mostly because it makes the fundamentals feel clearer to myself, and comes more naturally to me.

 If I do end up using Bootstrap, I will of course use their code snippets as a starting place.

 ### Figma screenshots

 Looking for the right image for the Rec/Mix page, but for now I am using this as a placeholder.
 Also, have yet to pick an accent colour out.
 I don't want a strictly black and white site, at least at this point...
 Fonts are also still being chosen.
+UPDATE: I have gone with a background-blend-mode approach, using a background default color (which is good in case an image fails to load).
+By reducing the opacity of the images, the contrast with the text colour improves as well.

 ### Home page